Help us improve your experience.

 Note:

-Instructions in this topic apply to any Virtual Chassis device that has a device ID starting with '0200', as shown in the image below.
+Instructions in this topic apply to any Virtual Chassis device that uses a virtual device ID, represented by a device ID starting with '0200', as shown in the image below.
 If the Virtual Chassis uses a member MAC address as its device identifier, you must follow the instructions in Replace a Member Whose MAC Address is Used as Virtual Chassis Device ID to avoid any connectivity disruptions during the process.
 You can find the device ID on the switch details page (Virtual Chassis page).

 Replacing a Virtual Chassis member switch involves deleting the old member and adding a new member.
 Before replacing a member switch, you must ensure that: